Early Pregnancy Care: First Trimester Do’s and Don’ts

 • Skipping a doctor visit when you have persistent discomfort.

-A large number of these errors can be prevented through appropriate prenatal care.
+A large number of these errors can be prevented through consistent maternal health check-ups and monitoring.
 Frequent visits to our top gynecologists in Velappanchavadi, Chennai, will have each procedure of your first trimester supervised.

 4 Doctor Tips for a Smooth First Trimester